 Bix Beiderbecke Museum & Archive

 If you like history museums, give this one a try.
-Bix Beiderbecke was born in Davenport, IA in 1903 and died at the age of 28 in 1931.
+Bix Beiderbecke was born in Davenport, IA, in 1903 and died at 28 in 1931.

-See Related: Best Things to do in Ames, Iowa
+See Related: Things to Do in Ames, Iowa

 Vander Veer Botanical Park

-Vander Veer Botanical Park is located in the Vander Veer Park Historic District of Davenport.
+Vander Veer Botanical Park is in Davenport’s Vander Veer Park Historic District.
 This 33-acre botanical garden is spectacular and inviting.
-Established in 1885, it is one of the very first botanical parks in our nation located west of the Mississippi River.
+Established in 1885, it is one of the very first botanical parks in our nation, located west of the Mississippi River.

 In this garden, you’ll find flowers, trees, shrubs, hostas, succulents, cacti, and other plants of all kinds, a lagoon, a sensory garden, a children’s sculpture garden, greenhouses, a conservatory, and an impressive circa 1900 fountain.
 Many people come here to walk for exercise; the path around the perimeter is just under a mile in length.